SysKitTeam/docs-point/configuration-inventory/configuration-inventory-requirements.md

 {% hint style="information" %}
-**Configuration Inventory** is available in the Governance plan and higher tiers.
+**Configuration Inventory** is available in the Data Center plan.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

 ## Connect Service Account